Rust unit testing: test types

 Return Test

-In a return test we work with a function or method that returns something.
-We use that function or method with a set of values for the arguments, most times even set the state of the instance, and check if the value produced and returned is the one that was expected.
+In a return test, we work with a function or method that returns something.
+We use that function or method with a set of values for the arguments, most times even setting the instance's state, and check whether the value produced and returned is the one expected.

 Writing our first type